jatlantic/Bayesian-A-B-Testing-Workshop/README.md

 # Getting Started

+## Locally

 Make sure you have the packages installed that are listed in the **00_env_setup** folder.
+Assuming you have conda or anaconda this can be done by running `conda env create -n workshop --file workshop.yml` from the terminal in the **00_env_setup** folder.
 Then run workshop.ipynb which is in the same folder to make sure everything works.

+## Using Google Colab

 ## Literature